tarantool/doc/doc/how-to/db/crud.rst

       - [3, 'Ace of Base', 1987]
     ...

-    -- Explicitly delete by a primary key: ok -- tarantool> bands.index.primary:delete{3}
+    -- Delete a tuple by the primary index -- tarantool> bands.index.primary:delete{3}
     ---
     - [3, 'Ace of Base', 1987]